-The NGA Fitness Certification Course was developed for both practical and ethical standards to insure that NGA certification provides you with the most current training principles in health, fitness, nutrition, and exercise physiology.
+The NGA Personal Trainer Certification Course was developed for both practical and ethical standards to insure that NGA Trainer certification provides you with the most current training principles in health, fitness, nutrition, and exercise physiology.
 This program covers everything you will need to know as you venture into this exciting business of personal training.
-It is extremely comprehensive and is guaranteed to provide you with all the tools you need as a professional trainer.
+It is extremely comprehensive and is guaranteed to provide you with all the tools you need as a professional personal trainer.

 The Goal of the NGA Certified Personal Trainer course is to provide you with an affordable educational experience that is both practical and functional for the fitness professional and the general public.
 The NGA’s enrollment has grown and will continue because of our sole commitment to excellence.

 Proper athletic training must include more than what one does in the gym.
 It must include proper nutrition and proper rest in addition to a physical training regimen.